Mehandi Art (Henna): An Indian Tradition. How to Apply Mehandi, And It’s Significance

-- Sun is the ultimate source of energy to the mankind.
-So it is worshipped as a Vedic practice.
-Application of Henna is in fact symbolic to awakening of inner consciousness.
+- The Sun is the ultimate source of energy to the mankind.
+It is worshipped as a Vedic practice.
+Application of Henna is in fact symbolic, to awakening of the inner consciousness.

 - There is a special ceremony before weddings, called Mehandi, in India.

-- All relatives and friends are invited and Mehandi is applied to every women.
+- All relatives and friends are invited in this auspicious ceremony, and Mehandi is applied to every women.
 Professionals are hired to apply Mehandi.

 - There is an extravaganza with folk songs, dances and delicious food.
 Everyone blesses the Bride to be.